Charles Mears Silver Lake Boardinghouse: History

 Charles Mears was born in 1814 in North Billerica, Massachusetts, the son of Nathan and Lucy Mears.
 In 1836, Charles and his brothers Edwin and Nathan opened a general store in Paw Paw, Michigan.
 The next year, Charles and another brother, Albert, began considering starting business along the west shore of Lake Michigan.
 Realizing the potential of the lumber trade, Charles purchased land near White Lake, Michigan, and by early 1838 had opened a sawmill nearby.
 Mears decided that the then small village of Chicago would be a good market for timber, and he commissioned a lumber sloop to haul lumber from his mill to Chicago.

 In 1844, Mears established a second sawmill, and soon controlled timberland and owned mills across Michigan.
 Mears built a number of boardinghouses for his workers, as did other lumbermen.
-However, other lumbermen tended to build crude boardinghouses strictly for he mill hands.
-However, Mears's mills were close to Lake Michigan, and a fair amount of traffic passed.
+However, other lumbermen tended to build crude boardinghouses strictly for the mill hands.
+Mears's mills were close to Lake Michigan, and a fair amount of traffic passed.
 Thus, uniquely, Mears opened his boardinghouses to the general public.
 To attract public customers, the boardinghouses themselves were also of higher quality construction.

 This boardinghouse was constructed in 1866.
 When the lumbering trade declined, Mears continued to operate the boardinghouse to serve the public, with his former mill foreman as the innkeeper.
 Mears died in 1895, and passed the boardinghouse to his daughter, Carrie Ellen Mears.
 She closed the boardinghouse, but retained ownership until her own death in 1957.
 At that time, she bequeathed the boardinghouse and surrounding land to the state of Michigan.
 Part of the bequest became Mears State Park, and part was added to Silver Lake State Park.
 Other portions were sold, including the lot on which this boardinghouse sits.
 The building was renovated and reopened to the public.